hsynercn/omni/README.md

 Unit tests are covering most of the code, current package.json runs 'npm test' with nyc to display coverages.

 Response is a simple JSON object with a status code and stringfied body.
-Method retursn 400 for invalid inputs/bad reuqests, 200 for successful requests.
+It retursn 400 for invalid inputs/bad reuqests, 200 for successful requests.

 ```json
 {